Take Me to Town: Cast

+Future Disney Television leading men, Fess Parker and Guy Williams, both appeared uncredited in small speaking roles.

 Production

 The film was Ross Hunter's first as a producer.
 The onetime actor was working as a teacher when Ann Sheridan suggested he turn to producing.
 He worked without salary at the Motion Picture Center to learn producing, then managed to set up the film Take Me to Town at Universal.
 Sheridan's normal price was $475,000 per film but she agreed to $100,000 to work with Hunter.
 "It was Annie who really gave me my first break," later recalled Hunter.
 "She was a very great lady."

 In 1960, Hunter was reportedly working on a Broadway version Vermillion.
 It was never made.